selena-groh/selena-groh.github.io/_projects/3ps.md

 technologies:
  - Wordpress
 ---
-Redesigned and implemented an upgraded website for Tufts’ student theater organization
+An upgraded informational and marketing website for Tufts’ student theater and performance organization Pen, Paint, and Pretzels.